Arjdroid/the-droid-blog/content/post/minecraft-server/index.md

 This is just the base, and we can add a lot more arguments which can improve the server.

 #### Add a Message Of The Day (MOTD)
-This shows up as the server description in the Minecraft Client's server view so its a good thing to have to easily identify your server.
+This shows up as the server description in the Minecraft Client's server view so it's a good thing to have to easily identify your server.
 #### Server Icon (ICON)
 This is a URL to an icon image, it can be whatever you choose as it will automatically convert the image to the right size and format to be shown in the Minecraft Client.

 ![An Image of The Minecraft Client](./minecraft-client.png "An Image of The Minecraft Client")

+#### Timezone (TZ)
+This is the timezone of your server which is applied to the time that is used in your logs, make sure that your host system's timezone is the same as that of the Docker container.
 #### Whitelist Players (WHITELIST)
 This is a pretty important security feature, you can make a list of players who are allowed to join your server which can prevent random unknown griefers from coming and destroying your server.
 It also makes it easy to quickly add and remove allowed players.
 #### Administrator Players (OPS)